top of page

 • 5 min read

 A few years ago, I met a little boy, we’ll call him Ethan.
-His parents were deeply committed to supporting his communication, and every week they made the trip to the clinic for speech therapy.
+His parents were deeply committed to supporting his communication.
+Every week, they made the trip to the clinic for speech therapy.

-One afternoon, Ethan’s mom picked him up from school and immediately sensed something was off.
+One afternoon, Ethan’s mom picked him up from school.
+She immediately sensed something was off.
 He was quiet, withdrawn, and clearly holding in a storm of feelings.
 But the family had a speech appointment in 30 minutes, so she rushed him into the car, handed him a snack, and hoped all would be well.

 It wasn’t.

 By the time they reached the clinic, Ethan had reached his limit.
 He refused to get out of the car.
 When his mom gently encouraged him, he collapsed at the entrance, overwhelmed and unable to transition inside.
-The situation escalated quickly, Ethan began throwing things and banging his head against the car door.
+The situation escalated quickly.
+Ethan began throwing things and banging his head against the car door.
 His mom felt helpless, stressed, and heartbroken.
-A team of therapists helped Ethan regroup and recover and transition back into the car.
-By that time, the appointment time had passed and Ethan couldn't not be seen for his speech appointment that day.
-Ethan's mom drove back home with a heartful of emotions ranging from anger, frustration and helplessness to compassion and empathy for her child.
-I could feel her pain as mom and as a clinician.
-I wished things would be different for everyone - Ethan, mom, me as the treating therapist and Ethan's siblings who witnessed it all from the car.
+A team of therapists helped Ethan regroup and recover, transitioning him back into the car.
+By that time, the appointment had passed, and Ethan could not be seen for his speech appointment that day.
+Ethan's mom drove back home with a heart full of emotions ranging from anger and frustration to compassion and empathy for her child.
+I could feel her pain as a mom and as a clinician.
+I wished things would be different for everyone—Ethan, his mom, me as the treating therapist, and Ethan's siblings who witnessed it all from the car.

-Therapy shouldn't feel this stressful or traumatic, if anything it should be the opposite- Joyful, playful and rooted in connection!
+Therapy shouldn't feel this stressful or traumatic.
+If anything, it should be joyful, playful, and rooted in connection!

 This is the power of home-based speech therapy.